Loco-Poco/Jailbreak-Visual-Hub/README.md

 [Tutorials](/Tutorials/ModelManager.md) are in here!

 # Limitations
-There are a limitation/few limitations in this script to ensure a fair gaming environment for others.
+There is a limitation/few limitations in this script to ensure a fair gaming environment for others.
 - The server cannot have more than one player